Panama Retirement Information

 Retire in Comfort & Convenience in Panama

-Living in Panama, you’ll have access to familiar products and comforts from back home.
-You’ll likely be able to splurge on more of life’s little luxuries because of lower costs on healthcare, insurance, transportation, entertainment, and more.
+Panama has built its reputation as a world-class destination on a solid foundation that includes reliable infrastructure and modern amenities.
+So if you live in Panama, you’ll have access to familiar products and comforts from back home.
+And you’ll likely be able to splurge on more of life’s little luxuries because of lower costs on healthcare, insurance, transportation, entertainment, and more.

 Quality Housing & Healthcare

-Many Panamanian doctors speak English, having trained for a time in the U.S. Hospital standards, equipment, and techniques are on par with what you would find in North America or Europe.
-In fact, Panama City’s major facilities are all affiliated with prestigious U.S. hospitals…and yet they charge up to 50% less for similar services.
+Many Panamanian doctors have trained in the U.S. and speak English.
+Hospital standards, equipment, and techniques are on par with what you would find in North America or Europe.
+In fact, Panama City’s major private facilities have affiliations with prestigious U.S. hospitals (and yet they charge up to 50% less for similar services).

-For a great many expats living in Panama today, some of their biggest savings stem from affordable insurance—health, auto, and more—and medication.
-Most drugs available in the U.S. can be found here…some of them without a prescription, which further saves time and money.
+Ask any expat living in Panama today, and they’ll likely tell you that some of their biggest savings stem from affordable insurance—health, auto, and more.
+And then there’s the medication.
+Most drugs available in the U.S. can be found here…some of them without a prescription, which can save you even more time and money.

 Panama’s Unparalleled Pensionado Program

-In 1987, Panama’s government introduced the Pensionado Program.
+In 1987, Panama’s government introduced the Pensionado program.
 To this day, it’s one of the world’s most popular retiree residence programs, with the most appealing benefits you’ll find anywhere in the world today.
-Not only does it allow pensioner expats to live in Panama for as long as they like, but it also entitles members—or pensionados—to a wide range of money-saving discounts.
+Not only does it allow qualifying “pensioner” expats to retire in Panama for as long as they like, but it also entitles members—or pensionados—to a wide range of money-saving discounts.

 Pensionados in Panama get 10-50% off on everything from hospital visits to entertainment to travel…including flights back home from Panama!
 Even your restaurant meals are cheaper when you’re a member.